kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 Seventh, Cloud Run image check works: Using curl or an HTTP client to POST an image to the Cloud Run URL at the /check-image endpoint returns the same JSON structure as local testing.
 This proves the deployed service works end-to-end including receiving requests, processing images, calling OpenAI, and returning results.

 Eighth, OpenAI integration is verified: The API returns responses with detailed category_scores that show various numeric scores.
 These scores could only come from OpenAI's moderation model, confirming the integration works.
 If you see errors like "invalid API key" the API key is wrong.
 If you see errors like "model not found" the OpenAI API may have changed and the code needs updating per the notes section.

+Ninth, web UI works: Visiting the Cloud Run service URL in a web browser displays the web UI.
+Uploading an image through the web interface shows the classification result formatted nicely on the page, proving the static file serving and frontend JavaScript work correctly in the deployed environment.

 ### Testing Commands